What is the City Doing?

-The County of Marin has developed a Draft Ordinance establishing regulations requiring the use of reusable and compostable food ware materials (e.g., plates, bowls, cups, utensils, and trays) at restaurants, grocery stores and delis, bakeries, carry-out, mini marts, farmers markets, food trucks, and other businesss requiring a health permit.
-The Draft Ordinance prohibits the use of single-use plastic food ware items; proposes a $0.25 charge for disposable cups (with exemptions available for Cal Fresh/ SNAP and WIC customers); and establishes overall process for implementation and enforcement.
+The County of Marin has developed a Reusable Foodware Ordinance establishing regulations requiring the use of reusable and compostable food ware materials (e.g., plates, bowls, cups, utensils, and trays) at restaurants, grocery stores and delis, bakeries, carry-out, mini marts, farmers markets, food trucks, and other businesses requiring a health permit.
+The Ordinance prohibits the use of single-use plastic food ware items; proposes a $0.25 charge for disposable cups (with exemptions available for Cal Fresh/ SNAP and WIC customers); and establishes overall process for implementation and enforcement.

 Do your part!

 Listed below are ideas to do your part in reducing Greenhouse Gas emissions.
 Also, an inspiring video entitled "words to live by" developed by youth poets on Climate Change.

 Have fun with others through Resilient Neighborhoods.
 Get support and go on a "low-carbon diet" to reduce 5,000 pounds of CO2!
 This free program has helped 550 Marin residents save money, make their families safer, and cut over 2.6 million pounds of carbon emissions.
 Learn more and sign up at www.resilientneighborhoods.org.

 Help the City reach its "Zero Waste" goal whereby no materials are landfilled but instead fully recycled, repaired or reused by the year 2025 for sustainable solutions to your every day life.
 Food waste is one of the largest sources of waste.
 Check out Mill Valley Refuse on composting and recycling options, or donate your extra food from events.

 Check out www.marinclimate.org to find out what Mill Valley and its residents and businesses can do to reduce its greenhouse gas emissions.